CBEP-SoCB/Portland_Harbor_Toxics_sum/Graphics/Final_Graphic_sum.md

 of the expected value of non-detects based on an (assumed) lognormal distribution.
 See CBEP’s LCensMeans Package for details.

-Here we consider both and ‘J’ flags to be "non-detects’ as both are below the reporting limits.
+Here we consider both ‘U’ and ‘J’ flags to be "non-detects’ as both are below the reporting limits.
 A more sophisticated analysis, with more data might model ‘J’ and ‘U’ flags differently, but here we combine them.